AdrianaCh87/Test-Scores-in-California/README.md

 ## Background
 The SAT and ACT are standardized tests that measure a student's aptitude in areas like verbal, math, science and writing skills.
-Colleges and universities use these test scores to assess a student's readiness for college and to make admission decisions.
+Colleges and universities use these test scores to assess a student's readiness for college as part of their admission process.

-The SAT exam is composed of two sections: Math and Evidence-Based Reading, and Writing.
+The SAT exam is composed of two sections: Math and Evidence-Based Reading, and Writing (ERW).
+The SAT scores range from 400 to 1600.
+The college and career readiness benchmark is 480 for Evidence-Based Reading and Writing and 530 for Math.

 The ACT is composed of four sections: English, Math, reading and science.
+The composite score is the average of the four test scores, rounded to the nearest whole number.
+The composite score and each of the section test scores range from 1 to 36.

 The California Department of Education has published data for SAT and ACT performance for all schools in the state.
 This information is useful to evaluate